History of the 8th Georgia Infantry Regiment in the American Civil War

 |Spring||Major Anderson was dropped in the reorganization.
 Colonel Gartrell left to serve in the Confederate Congress.|

 The 7th Georgia was commanded by Lieutenant Colonel William W. White, who was wounded, Major E. W. Hoyle who was also wounded, and Captain George H. Carmical.

 Battle of Malvern Hill

 Captain George H. Carmical of Company A was promoted to major.

 Colonel William T. Wilson was mortally wounded.
-Major Carmical was wounded but was promoted to Colonel
+Major Carmical was wounded but was promoted to Lieutenant Colonel.

 From the first of two War Department markers on G.T.
 Anderson’s Brigade on the Antietam battlefield:

 Anderson’s Brigade was bivouacked on either side of the road at this point on the night of September 15, 1862 with skirmishers thrown forward near the Antietam.
 On the 16th its skirmishers were engaged with those of the Fourth United States Infantry.
 It remained in this position until the morning of the 17th, when it moved by the left through the ravine and Piper’s cornfield to the Bloody Lane near Roulette’s.